 Today, Tivoli Brewery continues to brew beer in its original building on Auraria Parkway.
-In the forty-seven years that Tivoli did not exist, the building was abandoned, then transformed into a shopping mall, and then it became the Tivoli Student Union on the shared Auraria Campus of three local colleges.
+In the forty-seven years that Tivoli did not exist, the building was abandoned, then transformed into a shopping mall.
+Then it became the Tivoli Student Union on the shared Auraria Campus of three local colleges.

 When the brewery was revived, an agreement was made for it to exist in the same space as it did long ago.
 In addition to brewing beer and serving patrons, it serves as a lab for brewing and beer industry classes for the colleges.

 Historically, Tivoli Brewery was known for its lagers, but today, the hard-working staff tries to excel in all areas and succeeds.
 They offer year-round brews as well as seasonal beers and limited releases.
 And, if you’re looking for a brewery that offers tours, Tivoli is a great choice; they offer two different times daily on weekdays.